 It was fair to say that leadership had been too slow to adapt the organization to the changes in its environment.

 One year earlier…

 Just one year earlier, “the sky was the limit”, and the CEO had been bullish in his communication to the media.
 Decision power was increasingly decentralized and empowerment was widespread, even for bigger decisions like the opening of satellite offices.

 Structures and policies were not in place – and basic internal communication channels such as companywide e-mail were not working.

 New employees were on-boarded in volumes.
 If those new employees required certain conditions and fringes, they did not hear a “No!”.
-If it felt impossible or too time consuming to find a qualified employee, it was ok all the way down to the people manager level to hire a consultant as substitute.
+If it felt impossible or too time-consuming to find a qualified employee, it was ok all the way down to the people manager level to hire a consultant as a substitute.